 - Why do you think Paul is confident that his audience will be united in spirit and purpose if they live “in a manner according to the Good News about Christ”?

-The next section of verses is an excerpt of Jesus’ prayer right before he is arrested by the Jewish leaders.
+The next section of verses is an excerpt of Jesus’ prayer right before the Jewish leaders arrest him.
 Within it, Jesus is asking for his followers (specifically his twelve apostles) to be protected and united after he is gone.
-As you read, pay attention to how Jesus talks about his relationship with God and how that should affect his followers’ relationship between themselves.
+As you read, pay attention to how Jesus talks about his relationship with God and how that should affect his followers’ relationship with themselves.

 - Romans 15:5-7